| Code |

 Learning outcomes |

-The curricular unit aims for the students to develop at an advanced level the most used computer tools in the office.
-Specifically, the aim is to provide students with skills in terms of using the most advanced Word processing tool and presentation software, preparing them to use spreadsheets as a decision-making support tool in companies, through computing capabilities, analysis of large amounts of data, simulations, modeling, and optimization.
-Furthermore, it also prepares students to use the MATLAB computing environment to create, analyze, and simulate models applied in various areas, such as industrial control or financial management.
+This course aims to enable students to master or acquire advanced knowledge of the most commonly used office computer tools.
+Specifically, it intends to equip students with skills in using the most advanced word processing and presentation software, preparing them to use spreadsheets as a decision-making tool in companies through their computing capabilities, analysis of large amounts of data, simulation, modeling, and optimization.
+Furthermore, it aims to prepare students to use the MATLAB computing environment to create, analyze, and simulate models in various areas, such as industrial control or financial management.

 |